MdMerajKhan/swaprojone/README.md

 #### Signup

     For the client app please use any rest client(like Postman).Please add a httpHeader "Content-Type" and set "application/json" as the value.
+As role you can choose value from "admin" or "mod".

     Endpoint:  api/auth/signup
     Body: {